i0Ek3/niter.top/content/post.md

 # Here's thing

+## 2021-08-16

+This is a protracted war, for myself, for our future.

 ## 2021-08-02

 It's too bad for now, I'm feeling very angry cause of those people who want me to leave but don't hand over my work, just like L.K., he's really a selfish asshole, I cannot figure out how these people live in this world without any mercy?
 Damn it, I hope god bless you!